Perché l'industria degli yacht sta cercando di abbandonare il teak e cosa potrebbe sostituirlo

 The modern “anti-teak” toolkit is best understood as four categories:

-- Modified natural woods (thermally modified, chemically modified, resin-impregnated)
+(thermally modified, chemically modified, resin-impregnated)

-- Engineered wood products (laminated teak / composites that use more of each log)
+(laminated teak / composites that use more of each log)

-- Synthetic decking (PVC-based and other polymers designed to mimic teak)
+(PVC-based and other polymers designed to mimic teak)

-- Non-wood natural options (notably cork)
+Non-wood natural options

 Each category solves a different part of the problem.